Installation

 All environment variables and their descriptions:

 • NEXT_PUBLIC_SITE_ENV - specifies the environment type (development/production) and affects metadata configuration.
-Setting this to "development" prevents search engine indexing, which is useful for staging environments (e.g., dev.yourwebsite.com).
+Setting this to "development" prevents search engine indexing, which is useful for staging environments (e.g., staging.yourwebsite.com).

 • NEXT_PUBLIC_SANITY_API_VERSION - your Sanity API version.
 You don't have to use specific dates, any past or present date is valid, and today's date will always give you the latest version - no need to check release history.
 For example: YYYY-MM-DD.